ixc/letsencrypt-docker/README.md

   * Define a `DOMAINS` environment variable.
 Certificates are separated by newline or semi-colon (`;`) and domains are separated by comma (`,`).

-    Note that Let's Encrypt has a limit of 20 certificates per registered domain per week, and 100 names per certificate.
+    **NOTE:** Let's Encrypt has a limit of 20 certificates per registered domain per week, and 100 names per certificate.
 You should combine subdomains into a single certificate, wherever possible.